mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 For some, the images may be largest on desktop sizes, but for many it will be on mobile.
 For example, if the image is never displayed wider than 800px, resize the actual image to 800px width.

-#### Image optimisation
+#### Reminders

-Once you have your images at the correct dimensions you should optimise each image to improve download speeds. **And don't forget** the `alt` text for each image.
+- Image optimisation - Once you have your images at the correct dimensions you should optimise each image to improve download speeds.

+- Height and width attributes - don't forget to add these to each `img` element.

+ - **And don't forget** to add relevant `alt` text for each image.

 See the HTML in [Derren's image gallery CodePen](https://codepen.io/wilsondmmu/pen/mvVWVj) for reference.